Class of 2020

 The 2020 Oklahoma Hall of Fame Honorees are: Calvin J. Anthony, Stillwater; Gary Batton, Clayton; Martha Burger, Oklahoma City; Charles Dennis “Denny” Cresap, Afton; Terry Stuart Forst, Waurika; Stephen M. Prescott, M.D., Oklahoma City; Francis Rooney, Tulsa; and John W. Smith, Del City.

-The 2020 Class will be formally inducted into the Oklahoma Hall of Fame on Thursday, November 12, in Norman, Oklahoma.
-To watch the Class of 2020 announcement video, click here.
+The 2020 Class will be formally inducted into the Oklahoma Hall of Fame on Thursday, November 12 in a virtual broadcast of the Induction ceremony.

 Visit our archives to view all Oklahoma Hall of Fame Members.